zhangtemplar/zhangtemplar.github.io/about.md

 # Summary

+  - Experience of building an engineer team from scratch to about 10 engineer;
   - Software developer with management experience and solid programming skills;
   - Experienced researcher in computer vision, machine learning and deep learning.